Child Struggling With Math Facts? What Parents Should Notice Early

 Timed tests cause panic or shutdown

 A child who freezes, cries, blanks out, or becomes visibly distressed during math fact drills may be dealing with more than ordinary nerves.
+That still does not make this a timed-tests article; it just means the reaction is useful information.

 They confuse similar facts repeatedly